‘They really do feel like they have no alternative’; Saskatoon youth gang violence - Saskatoon | Globalnews.ca

 “That’s why we see crimes go up, we see violent crimes go up.”

+READ MORE: ‘It used to be for the worst of the worst’: dangerous offender designation

-Methamphetamine is the driving force behind the majority of crimes and as far as scaring these young people straight, it’s nearly impossible says Ingrouille.
+Methamphetamine is the driving force behind the majority of crimes and as far as scaring these young people straight, it’s nearly impossible, according to Ingrouille.

 Often what it takes is the right youth worker to be paired with the young offender at the right time, otherwise their record can haunt them into their adult years.

-“The record can last for up to five years after the sentence is over,” said Brent Little, a lawyer at Little & Company.
+“The record can last for up to five years after the sentence is over,” Brent Little, a lawyer at Little & Company, said.

 “Somebody who is 17/18 and gets convicted of a youth offence and lengthy probation order or custody followed by a lengthy probation – they can be 25, 26, 27 when those records come off.”